op07n/XiaomiADBFastbootTools/README.md

 ## FAQ & Troubleshooting

-**The application doesn't work properly.
+**The application doesn't work.
 Is there anything I should have installed?**

 Yes, it was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 1.8.171 or later.
 You can install the latest JRE from [here](https://java.com/en/download/).